Since 1996, HOY en Delaware Newspaper has been serving the Hispanic Community.

 It features events, education, finance, health issues and plenty of information.

-We belong to the Delaware Press Association, Georgetown Chamber of Commerce
+We belong to the Delaware Press Association, the Mid-Atlantic Hispanic Chamber of Commerce, the National Association of Hispanic Publications and the Georgetown Chamber of Commerce.

 On April 9, 2007, HOY en Delaware LLC Gained National Recognition, named among Delaware's Top 50